Carnelian Cabochon with "Eye" Pattern media thumbnails

 How to Recognize Genuine Carnelian

-Carnelian shows internal banding visible when held up to the light and tilted, with lighter and darker areas within the same orange tone.
+Carnelian shows internal banding visible when held up to light and tilted, with lighter and darker areas within the same orange hue.
 Imitations of dyed agate tend to have a uniform, flat color, with dark edges where the dye accumulates.
-Under 10× magnification, genuine carnelian presents a matte microcrystalline texture; dyed pieces often show internal cracks with irregular pigment concentration.
-The eye pattern is an additional characteristic that is difficult to chemically reproduce.

 Frequently Asked Questions

-It is sharpest under direct frontal light.
-With glancing or side light, the effect softens and the banding is perceived as texture.
+It is clearest under direct frontal light.
+With glancing or side light, the effect softens and the banding appears as texture.
 This variation is characteristic of banded chalcedony, not a defect.

 Is it treated or dyed?